-In this section IAMCR members can announce their recently published books and book chapters to the IAMCR community and website visitors.
-If you are a member of IAMCR and would like to have your recent books or book chapters listed, send us an email...
+In this section we announce recently published books by IAMCR members to the IAMCR community.
+If you are a member of IAMCR and would like to have your recent book listed, send us a message...